Paul Rudolph (musician): Musical career

 It was at the final Uncle Dog gig that he met former Roxy Music musician Brian Eno which would lead to him contributing to four of his albums in between 1973 and 1977, namely Here Come the Warm Jets, Another Green World, Music for Films and Before and After Science.
-At the same time he became the main musical interpreter for Hawkwind collaborator Robert Calvert, to which Eno also became involved, recording the concept albums Captain Lockheed and the Starfighters and Lucky Leif and the Longships.
+At the same time he became the main musical interpreter for Hawkwind collaborator Robert Calvert (with whose work Eno too became involved), recording the concept albums Captain Lockheed and the Starfighters and Lucky Leif and the Longships.

 Rudolph joined Hawkwind during 1975 after they sacked their bass player Lemmy, and Robert Calvert soon joined him.
 They produced one album Astounding Sounds, Amazing Music followed by a non-album single Back on the Streets before he and drummer Alan Powell were sacked for trying to broaden the scope of the band's music.
-One of his songs "Hassan I Sabbah", a collaboration between him and Robert Calvert was included on the album Quark Strangeness And Charm.
+One of his songs, "Hassan I Sabbah", a collaboration between him and Robert Calvert, was included on the album Quark, Strangeness and Charm.
 The extended CD album also includes tracks where he plays guitar and bass on early cuts of the album songs.

 Powell and Rudolph formed the short-lived Kicks with Cal Batchelor and Steve York, before the pair of them worked on Mick Farren's Screwed Up EP.
 The EP led to the offer of an album, Vampires Stole My Lunch Money, but by then Rudolph had decided to return to his native Canada.

-There have been archive releases and reunions for both Pink Fairies and Hawkwind which he has resisted, with the exception of a pair of albums Pleasure Island and No Picture recorded with Twink and released under the Pink Fairies name.
+There have been archive releases and reunions for both Pink Fairies and Hawkwind which he has resisted, with the exception of a pair of albums, Pleasure Island and No Picture, recorded with Twink and released under the Pink Fairies name.

 In September 2009, the What a Bunch of Sweeties Pink Fairies line-up re-united in the studio to record a new version of "Do It" for the various artists CD Portobello Shuffle.

 Cycling

-During his time in England, he discovered and indulged in another passion - cycling.
-He gained a racing licence and was taught by a master wheel builder, skills which he used to embark on a new profession which he still follows today.
+During his time in England, Rudolph discovered and indulged in another passion: cycling.
+He gained a racing licence and was taught by a master wheel builder, skills that he used to embark on a new profession which he still follows today.